Choosing Responsibility Over Appearances

 • Absorbing judgment quietly

-• Carrying uncertainty withou applause
+• Carrying uncertainty without applause

-Support doesn't remove that weight.
+Support does not remove that weight.

 Why This Belongs in the Story

-Our Unfinished Story isn't about polished outcomes.
+Our Unfinished Story is not about polished outcomes.

 Support makes room for that kind of integrity to survive.